-SmallGroups.com is a resource from Christianity Today, a nonprofit, global media ministry that serves the church through print magazines, digital publications, websites and blogs which together reach over 2.5 million people each month.
+SmallGroups.com is a resource from Christianity Today, a nonprofit, global media ministry that serves the church through print magazines, digital publications, websites, and blogs which together reach over 5 million people each month.
 We are committed to building up the church and those who lead it through our cause of Beautiful Orthodoxy.
 Read our statement of faith.

-Amy Jackson is managing editor of SmallGroups.com at Christianity Today.
+Amy Jackson is associate publisher of SmallGroups.com at Christianity Today.
 She oversees the planning and coordination of all content featured on the site, as well as the publishing and marketing strategies.

-Amy served for several years as the coordinator of small-group ministry at a local church and now brings her experience to SmallGroups.com.
+Amy has served for several years as a small-group minister and small-group director local churches and brings her experience to SmallGroups.com.
 Amy is passionate about seeing people connect in authentic, transforming relationships through small groups.
 She gets excited about helping people connect with God through practicing spiritual disciplines, both individually and corporately.
 She has been married to Jim since 2007, and their daughter was born in 2014.
 They enjoy spending time outdoors, playing with their dog, Henry, and supporting local businesses and restaurants.